WinnieFan-Xinxin/Linear-Programming-and-Flask-App/README.md

 # Linear_Programming_Model__FlaskWebApp
 This project includes two parts:
 (1) Linear Optimization Models based in Python for the natural gas market
-to predict optimal demand price and gas flow
+to predict the equilibrium demand price and volume of gas transit
 with the objective function of minimizing costs of supply, transit, export and storage,
 and contraints of supply-demand balances, and capacity restrictions.
 (2) Web Application --